saquibquddus/ROI_Face_Mask_Detector_Using_Detectron2/README.md

 ## How to run app?

+### 1. Download the model_final.pth file and replace model_final.txt file with the model_final.pth : <a href=" https://drive.google.com/file/d/1--tWzjhet-QHQTmvwHZuq68T4W-98Uyv/view?usp=sharing">model_final.pth</a><br/>

+### 2. Run requirements.txt
-### Run the clientApp file and then route to different address for each prediction mentioned below.
+### 3. Run the clientApp file and then route to different address for each prediction mentioned below.
 <br/><br/>

-### Note:  Number added to the top left of each image repesent the time taken  for prediction for each ROI.
+### Note:  Number added to the top left of each image represent the time taken  for prediction for each ROI.
 <br/><br/>

 ## 1. Full Image Prediction